-See Response to Comment M.2.
+See Response L.2.
 The Applicant has offered to limit trucks from arriving or departing within 30 minutes on either side of the start of the school day and within 30 minutes on either side of the end of the school day.
 The Applicant has offered to work with the Mamaroneck School District if another schedule is desired.